Australian Government advice for Lebanon

 Tripoli, regions within five kilometres of the border with Syria and all regions in the northern Beka'a Valley

-- We strongly advise you to reconsider your need to travel to Lebanon at this time because of the unpredictable security situation as a result of ongoing political and sectarian tensions.
+- We strongly advise you to reconsider your need to travel to Lebanon at this time because of the unpredictable security situation as a result of the conflict in neighbouring Syria and ongoing political and sectarian tensions.
 The situation could deteriorate without warning.
 If you do decide to travel to Lebanon, you should exercise extreme caution.
 Pay close attention to your personal security and monitor the media and other local information sources for new security risks and political developments.

 - There has been an increase in attacks since late 2013, including multiple bombings in the southern suburbs of Beirut in 2014, a car bomb assassination in downtown Beirut in December 2013, and an explosion outside the Iranian embassy in November 2013.
 Bystanders were killed in these attacks.

 - In the current environment where terrorist attacks are highly likely, security services are at a heightened state of alert and continue to carry out operations across Lebanon to prevent attacks.
 In some recent cases, suspects have detonated explosives to avoid arrest, resulting in casualties, including in areas that have not previously been the target of attacks (such as the Duroy Hotel in Raouche, west Beirut, on 25 June).
 If you notice a security operation is underway, you should immediately leave the area.